Reppie-io/reppie-lab/summarization/sales/README.md

 ### Sample Data

-We provide a fictitious sales call transcription in `sample_data' directory to be used as example in the app.
+We provide a fictitious sales call transcription in `summarization/sales/sample_data` directory to be used as example in the app.

 ## Acknowledgments